YBHwang/clova-developer-guide/en/CEK/Tutorials/BuildSimpleExtension/Test_On_The_Real_Device.md

 <div class="note">
   <p><strong>Note!</strong></p>
   <p>Wait a short while after registering the tester ID to test the extension.
-If you are unable to test the extension even after an hour, post your issue on the forum or contact the partnership team.</p>
+If you are unable to test the extension even after an hour, post your issue on the forum or contact your Clova representative.</p>
 </div>

 <div class="danger">